OpenDevSci/LongDev-ABCD/README.md

 ## About the Project

-The Longitudinal Analysis Portal (LAP) serves as an open-source hub designed to foster collaboration, learning, and application of longitudinal analysis methods.
-This project, underpinned by data from the ABCD study, aims to bridge the gap between complex biostatistical methods and their practical implementation.
-Through LAP, we seek to advance the understanding of adolescent brain and cognitive development by enabling researchers and students alike to access, contribute to, and learn from a rich repository of knowledge and code.
+This repository is intended to serve as an open-source hub designed to foster collaboration, learning, and application of longitudinal analysis methods.
+This project, underpinned by data from the ABCD study, aims to bridge the gap between statistical methods and their practical implementation.
+A primary aim is to enable researchers and students alike to access, contribute to, and learn from a rich repository of knowledge and code.

 ## Features

-- See Github Projects page??
-- Find Markdown, git/github, ide/vscode, quarto videos/tutorials

 - **Comprehensive Method Overviews**: Detailed explanations and comparisons of various longitudinal analysis methods.
 - **R Code Snippets**: Ready-to-use code examples to help researchers apply methods to their own data.